 In order to advance to Ph.D. candidacy, students must have completed all required coursework, and must take a written and oral Preliminary Examination, administered by the student's Advisory Committee.
 For the written component, the student will prepare his/her dissertation research proposal in the format of an NIH F31 predoctoral fellowship proposal.
 The oral examination will cover the proposed research plan, including the student's knowledge of the literature, the feasibility and originality of the proposed work, and all course material.
 A student who fails will be allowed only one additional attempt to retake the exam one semester later.
 The student's Advisory Committee must approve the research topic and plan in order for the student to continue in his or her research studies.

 Upon completing all other degree requirements, and at a minimum of six months after the preliminary examination, students will prepare a written dissertation describing the completed research.
 The dissertation should be approved by the student's thesis advisor and provided to each of the committee members at least two weeks prior to the oral examination (dissertation defense).
-Upon successful completion of the dissertation and defense, students may apply for graduation from Virginia Tech with the Doctor of Philosophy in Translational Biology, Medicine and Health.
+Upon successful completion of the dissertation and public defense, students may apply for graduation from Virginia Tech with the Doctor of Philosophy in Translational Biology, Medicine and Health.